eunrcn/tp/docs/DeveloperGuide.md

     - The tag provided is extracted from the input string
 2. List filtering
     - Upon parsing, a `MatchingTagPredicate` is instantiated with the parsed tag String
-    - The `FilteredPersonList` representing the list of contacts is then updated with the new `MatchingTagPredicate` which checks if the `tag` field of each list entry matches the specified `tag`
+    - The `FilteredPersonList` representing the list of applications is then updated with the new `MatchingTagPredicate` which checks if the `tag` field of each list entry matches the specified `tag`
 3. Execute
     - A `FilterCommand` is instantiated with the number of entries in the updated `FilteredPersonList`.
     - The `FilterCommand#execute(Model model)` is then called, passing the current application model